 In 2017, the OQSI completed the initial set of due diligence procedures as a recommendation OQSI-1 (2017).
-This is designed to ensure that all relevant factors are taken into account in terms information collection and analysis related to:
+This is designed to ensure that all relevant factors are taken into account in terms information collection and analysis covering amongst others the following tasks:

 |1 McNeill, H.W., & Belko, F., "Towards more effective Project Management", DAI, GBF, London, 2011, ISBN: 978-0-907833-02-4|

 is a division of

 Limited by Guarantee